OmarMiniesy/Notes/Cribl/Cribl Stream/Sources, Destinations, Collectors.md

 ---
 ### Backpressure

-This is when there are issues with sending data or receiving data, either from the source or the destination side.
+Backpressure occurs when there are issues sending or receiving data on either the source or destination side.
-- Backpressure is when the in memory queue is overwhelmed with data.
+- Specifically, it refers to the in-memory queue being overwhelmed with data.
-- Persistent Queues (PQs) are used to hold the data that is overflowing to disk to ensure no data is lost.
-Data is processed first in first out when issues are gone.
+- Persistent Queues (PQs) spill the overflow to disk to ensure no data is lost.
+Data is processed first-in, first-out once the pressure subsides.

-Source Side Backpressure results in two decisions to be taken, either:
+Source-side backpressure leads to two options:
-- Can enable PQ upon pressure from destination.
+- Enable PQ only when pressure is detected from the destination.
-- Can have it to be always on to be used as a buffer.
+- Keep PQ always on to act as a permanent buffer.

-Destination Side Backpressure results in.
-Not all destinations support all these options.
+Destination-side backpressure can be handled in several ways.
+Not all destinations support all options:
-- Block any new events that are coming.
-Blocked events can then be later processed when ready.
+- **Block**: Stop accepting new events; resume once the destination recovers.
-- Drop events that are addressed to the destination
+- **Drop**: Discard events addressed to the destination.
-- Queue events to the destination using PQs.
+- **Queue**: Spill events to a PQ until the destination is ready.

 ---